-- \Detail the steps necessary to set up and conduct an IFSP/IEP meeting, including collaborating with all members of the team. - \Contact a parent with a positive student report (with MT permission, if applicable).
+- o \Detail the steps necessary to set up and conduct an IFSP/IEP meeting, including collaborating with all members of the team.
+(TPE 6:3) - o \Contact a parent with a positive student report (with MT permission, if applicable).
+(TPE 4:5)